Online Learning FAQs

 All students enrolling in an online course are encouraged to contact the instructor before the course begins.
 Instructors typically have information to share with students prior to the start of class and may want to confirm that all students have an adequate connection to the online learning site.

-You may drop a class by completing a change-in-enrollment form.
+You may drop a class by completing an electronic Add/Drop/Change Request Form.

 If you are having technical problems, your first contact should be the IT Service Desk.
 In most cases they will be able to resolve your questions.
 The IT Service Desk will also be able to direct you to the right resource if you need additional support.